HILALOZTEMEL/UNDERWATER-OBJECT-DETECTION-WITH-YOLOv7/README.md

 # UNDERWATER-OBJECT-DETECTION-WITH-YOLOv7

 ## YoloV7
+YOLOv7 is a powerful object detection algorithm that is widely used for a variety of applications, including underwater object detection.
+Underwater environments pose unique challenges for object detection algorithms, such as low light conditions, refraction, and reflections.

+To address these challenges, researchers have proposed various techniques for improving the accuracy of object detection algorithms in underwater environments.
+One such technique is to pre-process the underwater images to improve their quality, such as by correcting for color distortion or removing noise.

+Another approach is to use specialized CNN architectures that are tailored for underwater object detection.
+For example, some researchers have proposed using multi-scale CNNs or CNNs with attention mechanisms to improve the performance of object detection algorithms in underwater environments.

+Overall, YOLOv7 has shown promising results for underwater object detection, demonstrating high accuracy and efficient processing times.
+However, further research is needed to fully understand the limitations of YOLOv7 and to develop even more effective techniques for underwater object detection.

+IMAGE PROCESSING PROCESS

 ## IMAGE PROCESSING PROCESS
 Data Collection: Objects prepared for the task are placed underwater in a pool environment.
 Underwater objects are recorded using a GoPro camera.